Cloud Infrastructure & DevOps

 Architecture Design

-Design the cloud topology: VPC structure, subnet layout, service mesh or not, multi-region requirements.
-For AI workloads, design the inference serving layer separately from the application layer — they have different scaling triggers and different uptime requirements.
+We design the cloud topology — VPC structure, subnet layout, service mesh decision, multi-region requirements.
+The inference serving layer gets its own design pass separate from the application layer, because the two have different scaling triggers, different uptime requirements, and different failure modes.

 IaC Implementation